 JEFFAMINE® EDR-148

-Functions: Curing Agent, Curing Agent, Curing Agent, Intermediate, Monomer, Precursor, Reactive Diluent, Resin Modifier
+Product Functions: Curing Agent, Intermediate, Monomer, Precursor, Reactive Diluent, Resin Modifier

 Chemical Family: Polyether Amines

-End Uses: Adhesives, Chemical Intermediates, Coatings, Composites, Epoxy Adhesive, Epoxy Hardeners, Intermediates, Polyamide, Sealants
+Product End Uses: Adhesives, Chemical Intermediates, Chemical Synthesis, Coatings, Composites, Epoxy Adhesive, Epoxy Hardeners, Intermediate, Polyamide, Sealants

 Labeling Claims: High Purity, Substances of Very High Concern (SVHC) Chemicals-free